-The Department of Psychiatry and Behavioral Sciences at MSK has had a strong and productive research mission throughout its existence.
+The Department of Psychiatry and Behavioral Sciences at MSK has been driven by strong and productive research goals throughout its existence.
 Departmental research has addressed psychiatric, psychosocial, and behavioral issues related to cancer prevention screening, risk reduction, treatment decision-making, treatment of psychiatric disorders, measure development, symptom management, doctor-patient communication, neuropsychological sequelae of treatment, existential psychosocial palliative care issues, psychotherapy intervention development and trials, survivorship, and increasing access to cancer care for members of ethnic minorities.

 In 2003, the Department formed a set of research laboratories around which to organize research activities.
 Each laboratory has a director and faculty members.
 The current existing laboratories include:

 - Health Behavior Change & Risk Reduction Laboratory

 - Genomics, Risk, & Health Decision-Making Laboratory

 - Communication Skills Training & Research Laboratory

 - Health Cancer Disparities & Community Outreach Laboratory